-“Anytime somebody ever texts you — by phone, by text, by email because those are the three most common ways these pre-texters work — never, never, never, never — not ever — give any information to someone over the phone,” Clark says.
+“Anytime somebody contacts you (by phone, by text, by email because those are the three most common ways these pretexters work) never, never, never, never — not ever — give any information,” Clark says.

 Don’t Click a Link From a Stranger

 Clark also warns that you should never click on a link in a text message or email if you don’t know the sender.